jeff-dillon/fire-calls/README.md

 1. issue

 ### Mentor Demo: cleaning and summarizing by category
-As part fo the data discovery, I have written a simple script to clean the data and save a summary data file that could be used for visualization or analysis.
+The `clean_calls.py` script cleans the data and save a summary data file that could be used for visualization or analysis.

 I have summarized the data by Event Category and saved the summary data as a json file with the following format: